databricks/scala-style-guide/README.md

 __Avoid using recursion__, unless the problem can be naturally framed recursively (e.g. graph traversal, tree traversal).

-For methods that are meant to be tail recursive, apply `@tailrec` annotation to make sure the compiler can check it is tail recursive (you will be surprised how often seemingly tail recursive code is actually not tail recursive due to the use of closures and functional transformations.)
+For methods that are meant to be tail recursive, apply `@tailrec` annotation to make sure the compiler can check it is tail recursive.
+(You will be surprised how often seemingly tail recursive code is actually not tail recursive due to the use of closures and functional transformations.)

 Most code is easier to reason about with a simple loop and explicit state machines.
 Expressing it with tail recursions (and accumulators) can make it more verbose and harder to understand.
 For example, the following imperative code is more readable than the tail recursive version: